stackhawk/hawkscan-action/QUICKSTART.md

     ```

 3. View the GitHub Actions Workflow by selecting the `Actions` tab at the top
    of your repository on GitHub.
+Then click on the `HawkScan Scan`
+   element to see the details.